 Alcohol is the biggest contributing factor to road deaths involving Aboriginal people.
 Around half of these deaths are linked in whole or part to alcohol.

-- DriveSafe driver education and licensing program - free driver education, training and licensing services
+- DriveSafe driver education and licensing program - subsidised driver education, training and licensing services

 - Digital online driver education resources in English and language

 - Regional and remote school road safety education program

 - MACC Enough’s Enough and Sorry Business campaigns in language

 - Road Safety promotion at community events and festivals

 - The Michael Long leadership and Learning Centre road safety education sessions (MLLLC) focusing on seatbelts

 - MACC partnership with Kidsafe NT to build capability in remote areas to fit child restraints